shwetaruparel/HomeServiceRobot/README.md

       3. After building a map, reach multiple goals and orient itself with respect to them using ROS navigation stack.
       4. Model virtual object with markers and deploy them with ROS.

+  ### Project Setup
-  #### Udacity GPU workspace was used to create the project .
+    Udacity GPU workspace was used to create the project Update system: sudo apt-get update
-    Project setup
-    Update system: sudo apt-get update

     This project utilizes the following ROS packages.